tteeoo/cfbt-web/_events/3earthfair.md

 ---
 title: UTD Earth Fair
 day: Thu Apr 25th
-location: 11am in Visitor Center
+location: Starting 11am in Visitor Center
 ---

+Come visit us as we table at the UTD Earth Fair.